Semi-Calabi-Yau orbifolds and mirror pairs: Mirror symmetry with an involution

-Comparing with Example \ref{exa:homog}, we can note that the $(\frac 12+\ZZ, \frac 12+\ZZ)$-graded is given by the $(\frac 12+\ZZ, \frac 12+\ZZ)$-graded part of the mirror, rotated by a right angle, while the integer invariant and anti-invariant part are exchanged and rotated.
+Comparing Figure~\ref{fig:total-Hodge-mirror-fermat} with Figure~\ref{fig:total-Hodge-fermat}, we see that the indices within square boxes match after a right angle rotation: the $(\frac 12+\ZZ, \frac 12+\ZZ)$-graded part is given by the $(\frac 12+\ZZ, \frac 12+\ZZ)$-graded part of the mirror Hodge diamond, rotated by a right angle.
+When we look at the indices not inscribed in square boxes, we see that the underlined number match all non-underlined numbers: this is part $(i)$ of Theorem \ref{thm:semimirror}. \end{exa}